 A second fatal attack took place in 2019.
 A captive-bred cassowary living on a farm in Alachua County, Florida, kicked its 75-year-old owner, Marvin Hajos, to death.
 Fire and rescue personnel that attended the scene rushed the victim to hospital but he died of severe trauma.
 An investigation by the sheriff’s office found that Hajos had likely fallen when close to the bird, triggering the attack.

 While the cassowary is the only bird species with confirmed fatal attacks on humans, several other large birds pose a threat to people.
 A zookeeper was badly injured after being attacked by an ostrich at a Russian zoo in 2018.
 Johnny Cash, who kept an exotic animal park including ostriches on his property, was kicked in the stomach by an aggressive ostrich and believed he would have been eviscerated were it not for a large, ornate belt buckle.
-One study found more than 100 attacks by emus across Australia and zoos or farms worldwide in 2009.
+One study found more than 100 attacks by emus across Australia at zoos or farms in 2009.